-First, we add some more use statements to bring in relevant parts of the standard library: we need std::fs::File for dealing with files, and std::io::prelude::* contains various traits that are useful when doing I/O, including file I/O. In the same way that Rust has a general prelude that brings certain things into scope automatically, the std::io module has its own prelude of common things you’ll need when working with I/O. Unlike the default prelude, we must explicitly use the prelude from std::io.
+First, we add some more use statements to bring in relevant parts of the standard library: we need std::fs::File to handle files, and std::io::prelude::* contains various useful traits for doing I/O, including file I/O. In the same way that Rust has a general prelude that brings certain types and functions into scope automatically, the std::io module has its own prelude of common types and functions you’ll need when working with I/O. Unlike the default prelude, we must explicitly add a use statement for the prelude from std::io.

-In main, we’ve added three things: first, we get a mutable handle to the file by calling the File::open function and passing it the value of the filename variable.
+In main, we’ve added three statements: first, we get a mutable handle to the file by calling the File::open function and passing it the value of the filename variable.
 Second, we create a variable called contents and set it to a mutable, empty String.
 This will hold the content of the file after we read it in.
 Third, we call read_to_string on our file handle and pass a mutable reference to contents as an argument.

-After those lines, we’ve again added a temporary println! statement that prints out the value of contents after the file is read, so that we can check that our program is working so far.
+After those lines, we’ve again added a temporary println! statement that prints the value of contents after the file is read, so we can check that the program is working so far.

-Let’s try running this code with any string as the first command line argument (since we haven’t implemented the searching part yet) and our poem.txt file as the second argument:
+Let’s run this code with any string as the first command line argument (because we haven’t implemented the searching part yet) and the poem.txt file as the second argument:

 $ cargo run the poem.txt

+Compiling minigrep v0.1.0 (file:///projects/minigrep)

 Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs